eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 ![makefile_original][makefile_ori_img]

-Arrange the lines at the SUB_DIRS, OBJS, OBJS_AS_ARGS, DIR_INCLUDES, DEPS_AS_ARGS sections based on files and folder Add in each of the previous sections the paths and files required
+Arrange alfabetically the lines at the SUB_DIRS, OBJS, OBJS_AS_ARGS, DIR_INCLUDES, DEPS_AS_ARGS sections based on files and folders.
+On each of the previous sections add the paths and files required for the mqtt library.

- * Every folder must appear
+ * Every folder from the original library must appear on the ASF4 implementation.
  * For each .c file a .o or .d file must appear.
  * include sections must reflect all folders that have a .h file.